Jenny-Lucas-with-red-warning-sign

 If you want to see samples of my work, you’ll find them in my portfolio, on this blog, and on LinkedIn.

-If you need to see something else, just ask and I’ll be happy to point you in the right direction.
+If you need to see something else, ask me.
+I’ll be happy to point you in the right direction or write a paid sample for you at my normal rate.

 3. You need your copy yesterday